HL7/fhir-pdmp/input/pagecontent/index.md

 All other interactions between the parties above--such as a prescription being sent from the prescriber to the dispensing pharmacy, or the pharmacy submitting dispense history data to the PDMP--are critical to the overall PDMP process but are not in-scope for this IG.

-This implementation guide is intended be used in the United States.
+This implementation guide is intended to be used in the United States.
 It reflects US pharmacy processes and conventions.

 #### Actors
 The following system actors participate in the data exchange flows described in this guide:

-- **PDMP Requester:** A system that retrieves patient prescription data from a PDMP on behalf of a prescriber, pharmacist or other authorized healthcare or law enforcement entity.
+- **PDMP Requester:** A system that retrieves patient prescription data from a PDMP on behalf of a prescriber or pharmacist.
 This system can be thought of as the client in a client-server interaction.
-- **PDMP Responder:** A state-based PDMP, intermediary or partner system that acts as a source of prescription data by responding to PDMP data requests.
+- **PDMP Responder:** A state-based PDMP, intermediary or partner system that acts as a source of prescription data by responding to PDMP requests.
 This system can be thought of as the server in a client-server interaction.

 ### Content and Organization